Tahosol/Freyja/README.md

 # Freyja

-Freyja is not build to work on any machine except mine.
-It can work on other machine but some functionality WILL be broken.
+Freyja is an AI assistant that works locally and can perform actions (i.e., commands).
+Even though it is still highly experimental, Freyja should now work reasonably well on any Linux computer if it is configured properly.